darkwood101/chat262/chat262-sockets/docs/chat262_protocol.md

 ### 3.18.
 Invalid Type Response

-The invalid type response is a special response sent after the server detects a message type that it does not know how to handle in a client's request.
+The invalid type response is a special response sent after the server detects a request with a message type that it does not know how to handle.

 The type of this message is **<u>302</u>**.

 The body of this message is **empty**.
 The body length in the header should be 0 bytes.

+After sending the invalid type response, the server will maintain the TCP connection with the client and wait for another request.

+### 3.19.
+Invalid Body Response

+The invalid type response is a special response sent after the server detects a request for which the body of the message is not formed properly (e.g. the length of a string does not match with the body length advertised in the header).

+The type of this message is **<u>303</u>**.

+The body of this message is **empty**.
+The body length in the header should be 0 bytes.

-After sending the wrong version response, the server will maintain the TCP connection with the client and wait for another request.
+After sending the invalid body response, the server will maintain the TCP connection with the client and wait for another request.

 ## 4. Status Codes